Comparison

 • Retro action items convert directly into next-sprint tickets

-• Free public retro template generator available
+• Free public retro format picker available

 Trello